Samsung/LPVS/doc/docs/user-guide/config/options.md

 - `lpvs.*`: These settings include various configurations specific to the LPVS application like core pool size, number of scan attempts, and version.

+- `lpvs.api.key`: This setting specifies the API key for the single scan endpoint `POST /scan/{gitHubOrg}/{gitHubRepo}/{prNumber}`.
+Callers must send it in the `X-LPVS-Api-Key` header.
+Use a strong random value, e.g. generated with `openssl rand -hex 32`.
+Default: empty, which disables the endpoint.

 - `spring.jpa.properties.hibernate.default_schema`: This setting specifies the default schema name that Hibernate should use.
 Default: `lpvs`.